XFlow-Energy/xfe-control-sim/README.md

 ## Functions Specified at Build (using Configuration CSV)

-In this xflow-control-sim system, a single configuration CSV file (`system_config.csv`) lists which function to call for each stage.
+In this xfe-control-sim system, a single configuration CSV file (`system_config.csv`) lists which function to call for each stage.
 This design decouples CMake configuration from the actual function selection and allows changing behavior by editing the CSV—without a recompilation.

 ### How the Configuration CSV Drives Function Selection

 - At build time, CMake still defines compile‑time constants such as:
-  - Paths to directories containing each function’s source (`XFLOW_CONTROL_SIM_CONFIG_DIR`, `FLOW_GEN_FILE_DIR`, etc.).
+  - Paths to directories containing each function’s source (`XFE_CONTROL_SIM_CONFIG_DIR`, `FLOW_GEN_FILE_DIR`, etc.).
   - The filename of the system configuration CSV (`SYSTEM_CONFIG_FULL_PATH`).
   - Logging flags and output paths.